irmen/prog8/README.md

 What does Prog8 provide?
 ------------------------

-- big reduction of source code length over raw assembly
+- reduction of source code length over raw assembly
 - modularity, symbol scoping, subroutines
 - various data types other than just bytes (16-bit words, floats, strings)
 - automatic variable allocations, automatic string and array variables and string sharing
-- subroutines with an input- and output parameter signature
+- subroutines with input parameters and result values
-- no stack frame allocations because parameters and local variables are automatically allocated statically
-- constant folding in expressions and other high-level program optimizations
+- high-level program optimizations
+- small program boilerplate/compilersupport overhead
+- sane variable initialization, programs can be restarted again just fine after exiting to basic
 - conditional branches
 - floating point operations  (requires the C64 Basic ROM routines for this)
 - 'when' statement to provide a concise jump table alternative to if/elseif chains